 How can restaurants accommodate different dietary restrictions?

 When communicating your dietary requirements to restaurant staff, be direct and thorough about what you can and cannot eat.
-Explain the severity of your restrictions, whether it’s a preference or a medical necessity, and ask questions about ingredients and preparation methods.
+Explain the severity of your restrictions, whether it’s a preference or medical necessity, and ask questions about ingredients and preparation methods.
 Clear communication helps staff understand your needs and respond appropriately.